nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

     5. `LocalDateTime nextDateAndTime`: Not initialized initially, but gets updated every time `updateDate()` is called.
 This is used to keep track of the event's next date and time so that it could be utilized in other areas, such as `list upcoming events` for corner cases.
-For example, a repeating event that occurs today but we have past its time (thus will not appear in `list upcoming events` as the event has past and its date will not be updated yet since it is still today) but should appear as it will repeat into the future.
+For example, a repeating event that occurs today but we have passed its time (thus will not appear in `list upcoming events` as the event has passed and its date will not be updated yet since it is still today) but should appear as it will repeat into the future.

 -   With this implementation in mind, every time the app is launched, after `load()` method in `Storage` class is called, the app will call a method `updateEventDate()` which will iterate through every task in the list and calls `RepeatEvent#updateDate()` if the task is